 Today is the calendar day set aside to honor and commemorate the life and legacy of Dr. Martin Luther King, Jr. I watched a live-stream of an address that civil rights icon Representative John Lewis was giving at an MLK Commemorative breakfast being held in Miami, Florida this morning.
 Representative Lewis recalled his own background, what life was like for him growing up in Troy, Alabama: how his father—-who was a sharecropper—-saved 300 dollars in order to purchase land on which the family grew cotton, peanuts, and corn.
 He talked about how he had liked raising chickens but disliked the work of cultivating and harvesting the crops and how he would pack his school books in a homemade satchel and hide underneath the porch of their house waiting for the school bus to come up the hill so he could run and catch the bus to school rather than work in the fields.
 “My teacher told me to READ, READ, READ!”
 Lewis said, encouraging the young people in attendance at the breakfast to do the same.

 That’s so moving to me and makes me think about scores of children and young people—-black, brown, yellow, and white—-all of whom have a history that was once tied to working the land, to farming.
 Many parents, grandparents, and siblings made heart wrenching sacrifices so that their family members could get an education.
-Yet, as an adult in the 21st century, I have tutored men and women my age and older who never learned to read when they were children growing up in the south.
+Yet, as an adult in the 21st century, I have tutored men and women my age and older who never learned to read when they were children growing up in the south in the 1950s and 1960s.
 Some had to help sharecrop and work farms alongside their parents; some were firstborn sons left to grow up quickly, taking on breadwinner roles when their fathers died, were lynched, or were absent for other reasons.
 Some families lived in areas where no schoolhouse existed for 10 or more miles around.
 In some families the decision about which children would go to school was determined by their gender.
 I don’t know if many young people today can grasp that this is the world that many of their parents, grandparents, and forebears lived, endured, as well as rebelled against and fled from.

 John Lewis talked about getting his education and how he had hoped to become a preacher, someday.
 He applied to Troy State College (now Troy State University) but was denied admission because of his race.
 He said that he was aware of Dr. King’s work and wrote to him, requesting his help in getting admitted.
 Dr. King warned him that the fight could cost his family their property and possibly their lives.
 In those times black people (called negroes, then) who challenged the status quo in the south often became targets of intimidation, violence, and torture.
 Dr. King told John Lewis to discuss it with his family.
 John Lewis told the people at the commemorative breakfast about his parents’ fears, and his decision to attend American Baptist Theological Seminary and Fisk University in Nashville, Tennessee.
 This is where John Lewis found himself in constant contact with the ideas and ideals; teachers, student activists, preachers, strategists, and spokespersons who worked in the nonviolent resistance and civil disobedience movement.
 It is where he became a student leader, with Martin Luther King, Jr., as his mentor and hero.
 Dr. King, he said, “used to call me the boy from Troy.”
 I wonder how different the trajectory of John Lewis’s life might have been had he proceeded to try to desegregate Troy State College?